-It is important for investigators to know that there are types of QI projects that do meet the definition of research; therefore, these projects are not exempt from IRB review and are held accountable to DHHS human subject rules (DHHS, 2010c).
-The DHHS gave an example of a QI project in which a clinical intervention is implemented untested.
+It is important for investigators to know that there are types of QI projects that do meet the definition of research; therefore, these projects are nonexempt and are held accountable to DHHS human subject rules (DHHS, 2010c).
+The DHHS gave an example of a QI project where a clinical intervention is implemented untested.
 The purpose of the project was care improvement and data collection concerning patient effect to determine scientific confirmation about how the intervention accomplished its projected results.
 In this QI project example, the project met nonexempt human subjects research (DHHS, 2010c).
-The decision-points about clinical research versus QI studies have undergone bioethical debate (Wilfond, 2013).

 QI can be both prospective and reflective.
 QI encourages healthcare clinicians to think out of the box and develop innovative ways to improve healthcare systems.
-It can be employed as a strategy to prevent errors or ensure that standards of care are being met (Duke University Medical Center, 2005).
+It can be employed as a strategy to prevent errors or to ensure that standards of care are being met (Duke University Medical Center, 2005).
 Because QI processes are significant contributors to the advancement of evidence-based practice (EBP), they may be disseminated through presentations and publications.
 These processes then become contributors to the general knowledge and now meet the criteria for review (McNett & Lawry, 2009).

-Types of Institutional Review Board Reviews
+■ Types of Institutional Review Board Reviews

 The IRB is an independent body whose sole purpose is the protection of human subjects.
 In the IRB guidelines, this board is a local board with authority for approving or withholding approval (Fain, 2009).
-The IRB review is structured in three levels: (a) full board review, (b) expedited, and (c) exempt (Polit & Beck, 2012).
-Investigators need to know which type of review their research project requires.
+IRB review is structured in three levels: (a) full board review, (b) expedited, and (c) exempt (Polit & Beck, 2012).

 Full review applications are evaluated by a convened board that includes scientific, nonscientific, and community members.
 Typically, a primary and secondary reviewer is designated for protocol review; however, all members read, consider, question, and vote to approve, modify, or disapprove the protocol.
-After IRB review and approval, responsibility of the conduct of research resides with the principal investigator (Polit & Beck, 2012).
-Full IRB review is usually reserved for studies with inherent risk, such as drug studies, studies on sensitive topics such as sexual behavior, and studies with vulnerable populations.
+Even with this level of oversight, responsibility of the conduct of research resides with the principal investigator (Polit & Beck, 2012).
+This level of review is usually reserved for studies with inherent risk, such as drug studies, studies on sensitive topics such as sexual behavior, and studies with vulnerable populations.

-Expedited review is a lower IRB review level for research that poses nothing more than what is known as minimal risk to the participant.
+Investigators need to know when their research is eligible for an expedited review.
+An expedited review means that participation in the research could cause nothing more than what is known as minimal risk to the participant.
 Minimal risk means that the participant can expect no more harm or accident to come to them than could be expected in just living everyday life.
-The research is entitled to an expedited review if it meets the minimal risk definition and all proposed activities meet the eligibility requirements as set forth in the Common Rule 45 CFR Part 46.1110 (Polit & Beck, 2012).
+The research is entitled to an expedited review if it meets the minimal risk definition and all proposed activities meet the eligibility requirements (Polit & Beck, 2012).

 QI projects with minimal risks are often reviewed through expedited procedures.
-They are often reviewed by either the IRB chairperson or one or more individuals on the IRB designated by the IRB chairperson.
+They are often reviewed by a designated member of the IRB.
 Reviewers may deem the study as higher risk and require it be returned to the investigator for revision or submission as full review (Nerenz, 2009).

-Finally, there is a category of Exempt Review, meaning the research does not involve human participants and human subjects are at no risk.
+To navigate the IRB process, investigators need to be aware that some research is exempt from IRB review.
+Exempt review is currently reserved for those studies in which humans are not involved or humans are at no risk.
 This includes studies done in which the subjects cannot be identified, including the usual practice of education (educational tests), collecting existing data, observations of public behavior, and anonymous surveys (DHHS, 2010a).